kloba/fabric-flight-ai-demo/README.md

 All these steps can be conducted without writing a single line of code — this lab shows how you can use Copilot to streamline your analytical work and boost productivity.

 This lab showcases how Microsoft Fabric Copilot helps reduce friction across the full data-to-insight workflow.

 ---

+### 🛠️ To-do

+**Notebook & Automation:**

+- Use the [Notebook Public API](https://learn.microsoft.com/en-us/fabric/data-engineering/notebook-public-api) to trigger this lab notebook programmatically as a REST endpoint.

+**Semantic Model:**

+- Use Copilot during semantic model creation to generate meaningful field names, relationships, and descriptions.
+[Learn more](https://learn.microsoft.com/en-us/power-bi/create-reports/copilot-evaluate-data)

+**Power BI Copilot:**

+- Extend the Power BI Copilot experience using features described [here](https://learn.microsoft.com/en-us/power-bi/create-reports/copilot-introduction), such as:
+  - Generating summary text in natural language.
+  - Automatically suggesting new visuals based on your questions.
+  - Using smart narrative to describe patterns or anomalies.
+  - Building new pages with AI-driven insights.

+---